dunnkers/fseval/README.md

 fseval --multirun [...] hydra/launcher=rq
 ```

 To submit jobs to RQ.
-See [multirun](https://hydra.cc/docs/tutorials/basic/running_your_app/multi-run) docs.

 ### Configuring a Feature Ranker
 The entirety of the config can be overriden like pleased.
 Like such, also feature rankers can be configured.
 For example: